Programmable Property-Based Testing: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have presented deferred binding abstract syntax (DBAS), a new approach to writing properties for PBT that enables more flexible and programmable testing.
+We have presented Programmable Property-Based Testing, a novel PBT paradigm that changes the underlying representation of the properties using a mixed embedding, deferred binding abstract syntax (DBAS), we introduce.
+Programmable PBT is a new approach to encoding properties for PBT that enables more flexible and programmable testing.
 The key advance made by DBAS is to reify properties as a free data structure; allowing them to be written in a clear and readable way, separate from the property runner that tests them.
 These more deeply embedded properties can then be inspected and interpreted by user-defined property runners.
-With the help of DBAS, developers in Rocq, Racket, and hopefully soon other programming languages, can tailor and experiment with their setup to achieve optimal testing in their domain.
+With the help of DBAS, developers in Rocq, Racket, and hopefully soon other programming languages, can tailor, experiment, and adapt their testing setup to their domain.

-In the future, we intend to make DBAS convenient to program in languages with more standard type systems than Rocq and Racket.
-In particular, Haskell is conspicuously missing from the list.
-The main challenge in languages like Haskell is implementing contexts in a user-friendly manner.
-In Haskell we can't represent contexts with dependent types the way we implement them in Rocq, but it is also too strongly typed for the looser approach we took in Racket.
-Modern advances in dependently typed Haskell~\cite{weirichRoleDependentTypes2019} may actually provide the power we need, but there are other mainstream programming languages that lack this expressive power.
-Additional work might be necessary to bring the full potential of DBAS to more users.
+In the future, we intend to make DBAS convenient to program in more mainstream languages than Rocq and Racket.
+On the static typing side, we chose to implement our approach in Rocq as its dependent type system and powerful notation mechanism allowed us to conveniently express the heterogeneous contexts involved.
+The same approach should also be implementable in Haskell using standard GADT-based heterogeneous lists~\cite{HaskellPromotion}; however, without access to notational conveniences as in Rocq, it remains future work to see how to regain a similar degree of ergonomics in that setting.
+On the dynamic typing side, the techniques described should be readily transferrable to other languages.
+For example, given Python's powerful reflection capabilities and its convenient decorator features, a deferred-binding style property language should be implementable on top of, e.g., Hypothesis.